Border crisis: Biden now tells migrants 'Don't come' but had a different message in a 2019 debate

 "Yeah.
 Well, here's the deal.
 They're not," Biden said when Stephanopolous told him that migrants are saying they are coming to the U.S. because he was elected president.

-But the first three months of 2021 have seen more border encounters by Customs and Border Protection (CBP) than in corresponding months of any of the past three years.
+But the first two months of 2021 have seen more border encounters by Customs and Border Protection (CBP) than in corresponding months of any of the past three years.
 There were over 100,000 border encounters in February.

 MIGRANT SAYS HE CAME TO US BORDER BECAUSE BIDEN WAS ELECTED, WOULD NOT HAVE TRIED TO CROSS UNDER TRUMP